 |Special Professional Development Opportunities||Yes||No|

 |Checks and Gift Certificates||No||Yes|

 The budget executive shall assume the responsibility of making the awards at suitable functions during the year.
-General Funds may be used for award presentations (maximum of $200 per recipient, unless approved in advance by the Corporate Controller).
+General Funds may be used for award presentations (maximum of $200 per recipient, unless approved in advance by the Associate Vice President for Budget and Finance).
 The costs of the award presentation must be reasonable and appropriate to the achievement being cited.
 Presentations may be incorporated with professional development, training or other regularly scheduled business sessions, meetings or receptions.
 Annual or group presentations are encouraged where appropriate.

 Guest lists for awards ceremonies are intended to include the award recipients and a limited number of guests.
 Any travel costs incurred by the guests (lodging, transportation, and meals outside the immediate presentation)are considered to be personal expenses and not reimbursed by the University.

 Any exception to this Guideline must be approved in advance, in writing, by the budget executive and the Associate Vice President for Budget and Finance (via the Financial Officer).
 Justification must accompany such requests.

 For questions, additional detail, or to request changes to this policy, please contact the Office of Budget and Finance.

 Other Policies in this Manual may have specific application and should be referred to, especially;